Wenhan2020/wenhan2020.github.io/index.md

 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files. -->

-I'm a fifth-year Ph.D. student @ the [University of Arizona](https://www.arizona.edu/admissions?gclid=CjwKCAjwqauVBhBGEiwAXOepkSKueiG3QsLdkJ6xL-t-di_FFhJ9HqhBQPh7FHvI2KLnCFmRwH1H4RoCic8QAvD_BwE).
+I'm a sixth-year Ph.D. student @ the [University of Arizona](https://www.arizona.edu/admissions?gclid=CjwKCAjwqauVBhBGEiwAXOepkSKueiG3QsLdkJ6xL-t-di_FFhJ9HqhBQPh7FHvI2KLnCFmRwH1H4RoCic8QAvD_BwE).
 I'm working for the [WiCON Lab](https://wireless.ece.arizona.edu/) in the department of electrical and computer engineering under supervision of [Prof. Marwan Krunz](https://ece.engineering.arizona.edu/faculty-staff/faculty/marwan-krunz).
 My primary research interests include **adversarial machine learning for wireless networks**, **spectrum sharing**, and **mobile cloud/edge computing**.

 You can reach me by [wenhanzhang@email.arizona.edu](mailto:wenhanzhang@email.arizona.edu).
 Please feel free to contact me for any discussion or collaboration.
 I'm open to internships and full-time jobs.

 # News
+* [11/2023] Our paper is accepted by IEEE Transactions on Vehicular Technology.
 * [03/2023] I will serve as a reviewer for Elsevier Computer Communications.
 * [02/2023] I will serve as a reviewer for IEEE Transactions on Communications.
 * [11/2022] One paper is accepted by IEEE ICNC'23.